Surrealism-All/SurrealismUI/README.md

 ![image-20231112134855878](https://github.com/syf20020816/SurrealismUI/blob/main/README/imgs/image-20231112134855878.png)

- ### SURIcon
+ ### SIcon
- there are 2658 different icons in SURIcon from : https://github.com/bytedance/iconpark
+ there are 2658 different icons in SIcon from : https://github.com/bytedance/iconpark
  #### properties:
  - `in property <image> source` : icon source
  - `out property <bool> has-hover` : has hover or not